paulvangentcom/Bytehoven_SheetMusicRecognition/README.md

 ![Rubinstein](images/33cat/hard_composers/Rubinstein.jpg)

-This is especially interesting, since Rubinstein [was Tchaikovsky's composition teacher](https://en.wikipedia.org/wiki/Pyotr_Ilyich_Tchaikovsky#Civil_service;_pursuing_music), and Rachmaninov's [early compositional influence](https://en.wikipedia.org/wiki/Sergei_Rachmaninoff#Compositional_style) was Tchaikovsky, and who also expressed having Rubinstein as a role model.
+This is especially interesting, since Rubinstein [was Tchaikovsky's composition teacher](https://en.wikipedia.org/wiki/Pyotr_Ilyich_Tchaikovsky#Civil_service;_pursuing_music), and Rachmaninov's [early compositional influence](https://en.wikipedia.org/wiki/Sergei_Rachmaninoff#Compositional_style) was Tchaikovsky (he also expressed having Rubinstein as a role model).

 Contemporaries Debussy and Saint-Saens are also confused by the model.
 Interestingly, these contemporary composers were not fans of [each other's work](https://en.wikipedia.org/wiki/Camille_Saint-Sa%C3%ABns#1900–21:_Last_years).
 Immortalised in the quotes: